Preheat the oven to 400°F (205°C) and line a rimmed baking sheet with parchment paper.

 Meanwhile, in a large pot, heat up the olive oil over medium heat.
-Add the onion, lower the heat to medium, and cook, stirring, until soft and lightly golden, about 10 minutes; lower heat as necessary to prevent burning.
+Add the onion and garlic, lower the heat to medium, and cook, stirring, until soft and lightly golden, about 10 minutes; lower heat as necessary to prevent burning.

 Add all the ingredients (squash, onions with coconut milk, broth, ginger, maple syrup, lime juice) into a blender and blend until smooth and creamy.
 Season with salt.
 Return the soup to the pot and thin, if necessary, with additional stock until desired consistency is reached.
 If you're working with an immersion blender, add all the ingredients to the pot, bring the mixture to a simmer and cook, stirring occasionally, for 15 minutes so the flavors have a chance to meld.
 Carefully use your immersion blender to blend the soup completely.

 Store leftover soup well covered in the refrigerator for 3-4 days.